Nature Stuff mdavid.com.au

 Cane Toad

-The bulging gland on the back of this Cane Toad, indicated by the arrow, contains poison.
+The bulging gland on the back of this Cane Toad, indicated by the arrows, contains poison.

 Yep, there’s a difference